jneen/parsimmon/API.md

 ## Parsimmon.seqMap(p1, p2, ...pn, function(r1, r2, ...rn))

-Matches all parsers sequentially, and passes their results as the arguments to a function.
+Matches all parsers sequentially, and passes their results as the arguments to a function, yielding the return value of that function.
 Similar to calling `Parsimmon.seq` and then `.map`, but the values are not put in an array.
 Example:

 ```javascript
 Parsimmon.seqMap(